Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Introduction

+Second, calibrating the second stage against such worst-case first-stage outputs can be overly conservative.
+In extreme cases, the learned weights may place substantial mass on a small subset of observations, making the weighted ERM objective highly sensitive to individual records.
+Protecting against all such possibilities uniformly would therefore require substantially more noise, leading to a poor privacy--utility trade-off and potentially a substantial loss of statistical utility in the final estimator.

-Third, even if we assume a hypothetical, robust weighted ERM solver exists and the excessive noise required for worst-case protection could be tolerated.
-To use the composition approach, one must also privatize the first stage of computing sample-specific weights \cite{niu2022differentially}.
-However, adding noise directly to the weights can disrupt the constraints they were designed to enforce.
-For example, in causal inference, weights balance covariate distributions between treatment groups to mitigate confounding.
-Even minor perturbations for DP can lead to a failure in covariate balance, resulting in biased and unreliable treatment effect estimates.
+Third, a literal stage-wise composition strategy would also require privatizing the first-stage weight computation itself \cite{niu2022differentially}.
+However, adding noise directly to the weights can disrupt the constraints they are designed to enforce.
+For example, in causal inference, weights are constructed to balance covariate distributions between treatment groups in order to mitigate confounding.
+Even small perturbations for DP can lead to a failure of covariate balance, resulting in biased and unreliable treatment effect estimates.

 Lastly, allocating a significant portion of the privacy budget to the first stage is fundamentally inefficient.
-In the 2ERM paradigm, the sample-specific weights are internal to the estimation pipeline and are never released to the public.
-Using composition would thus exhaust a limited privacy budget on nuisance parameters rather than the primary objects of inference.
+In the 2ERM paradigm, the sample-specific weights are internal nuisance quantities in the estimation pipeline and are not released.
+Using composition would therefore expend a limited privacy budget on nuisance parameters rather than on the primary object of inference.

-In our DP-2ERM framework, we therefore avoid the use of composition approach entirely.
-Instead, we maintain the first stage (weight computation) in its non-private form to ensure satisfying its distributional constraints, then apply a tailored version of objective perturbation \cite{chaudhuri2011differentially} suitably extended to the 2ERM setting.
-Our framework is based on directly proving the end-to-end DP guarantee for the entire two-stage pipeline.
+In our DP-2ERM framework, we instead establish end-to-end differential privacy for the full two-stage procedure directly.
+Specifically, we keep the first stage (weight computation) in its non-private form so that its balancing constraints remain intact, and then apply a tailored version of objective perturbation \cite{chaudhuri2011differentially} suitably extended to the 2ERM setting only to the released second-stage solution.
+Figure~\ref{fig:DP2ERM} summarizes this design, contrasting DP-2ERM with approaches that privatize the first-stage weights: the balancing weights remain internal, and objective perturbation is applied only to the released second-stage estimator.